North London Mill: Restoration efforts

-In 2019, NoLo received a grant of $154,000 from History Colorado State Historical Fund, and $48,000 in matching funds from the Gates Family Foundation to complete exterior rehabilitation of the North London Office and prepare construction documents for the North London Mill.
+In 2019, NoLo received a grant of $154,000 from History Colorado State Historical Fund, and $48,000 in matching funds from the Gates Family Foundation, to complete exterior rehabilitation of the North London Office and prepare construction documents for the North London Mill.
 The preservation architects of Form+Works design group developed the preliminary drawings.

+These efforts are part of an overall vision for the site as Gesamtkunstwerk, where outdoor recreation, the arts and sciences, material culture, and history are united in a spectacular high-alpine environment.
+In the October 2025 Colorado Academy News Crane was quoted as saying “For me, the Mill is sculpture.
+Technically, I suppose, it’s industrial architecture, but in a state of ruin, it’s experienced as art—just as the ruins of the ancient world were destinations for 19th century Romantic artists.”

-The current landowner intends to clean up the water flowing though the mine tunnels.
+The current landowner has been working to clean up the water flowing though the mine tunnels.
 Minewater LLC has developed a combined regulatory and technical strategy that may provide a template for reclamation of other historic abandoned mines throughout the West.